cockroachdb/docs/v21.1/cockroach-gen.md

 ### Logging

-By default, the `gen` command logs errors to `stderr`.
+By default, the `gen` command logs messages to `stderr`.
+This includes events with `WARNING` [severity](logging.html#logging-levels) and higher.

-If you need to troubleshoot this command's behavior, you can change its [logging behavior](debug-and-error-logs.html).
+If you need to troubleshoot this command's behavior, you can [customize its logging behavior](configure-logs.html).

 ### Client Connection